e-mergo/mx-emergo-form-field-info-tooltip/README.md

 Requests for additional features can be posted in the widget's GitHub repository.
 Depending on your own code samples and the availability of E-mergo developers your request may be considered and included.

 ## Changelog

+#### 1.1.0 - 20250228

+-   Added the Mode attribute to expand the tooltip usage beyond form fields: use any type of widget or a standalone icon.
+-   Changed the default icon to use the Atlas Core lined icon question-circle.

 #### 1.0.4 - 20231027